AckerlyXu/heima/articles/storage/storage-enable-and-view-metrics-classic-portal.md

 ---
-title: Enabling storage metrics in the Azure portal preview | Microsoft Docs
+title: Enabling storage metrics in the Azure Portal | Microsoft Docs
 description: How to enable storage metrics for the Blob, Queue, Table, and File services
 services: storage
 documentationcenter: ''